Keeping Your Distance is Hard: Introduction

 \subsection{Distance Games}

 Distance games were introduced by Huntemann and Nowakowski \cite{HuntemannN2014}.
 They are part of a larger class of combinatorial games called \textit{placement games} studied in \cite{BrownCHMMNS} and \cite{FaridiHN}.
-Distance games are played on a graph (board).
-Note that for our purposes all pieces only occupy one vertex.
-The \textit{distance} between two pieces $P_1$ and $P_2$ is given by the graph distance between the two vertices that $P_1$ and $P_2$ occupy.
-In our diagrams, we will use B (blue) for a Left piece and R (red) for a Right piece.
+Distance games are played by placing game pieces (tokens) on empty vertices of a graph (= game board) according to rules that forbid game pieces to be placed at certain distances to already occupied vertices.
+The \textit{distance} between two game pieces is defined as the graph distance between the respective vertices they occupy.
+We make the rules of the game precise in the following definition.

+\begin{definition} \gDistance{D}{S} is the combinatorial game played on an arbitrary graph $G = (V,E)$, where $S$ (stands for ``same") and $D$ (stands for ``different") are subsets of $\{1, 2, \ldots, n\}$, where $n=|V|$.
+Each graph vertex may be empty or contain a blue or red piece.
+Two players, Blue and Red, take their turn by placing a single piece of their colour on an empty vertex according to these rules: \begin{enumerate}

-\begin{definition} The distance game \gDistance{D}{S} is the combinatorial game in which \begin{enumerate} \item[(i)] The board is empty at the beginning of the game. \item[(ii)] Two players, Left and Right, place pieces on empty vertices of the board so that: \begin{itemize} \item A Left piece and a Right piece are not allowed to have distance $d$ if $d\in D$. \item Two Left pieces or two Right pieces are not allowed to have distance $s$ if $s\in S$. \end{itemize} \item[(iii)] Pieces may not be moved or removed once placed. \end{enumerate} \end{definition}
+\item A blue piece and a red piece are not allowed to have distance $d\in D$. \item Two pieces of the same colour are not allowed to have distance $s\in S$.

+\end{enumerate} Pieces may neither be moved to another vertex nor be removed once placed.
+The game ends when one player can no longer place a piece of their colour. \end{definition}

+For ease of readability, we will sometimes refer to the action of placing a coloured piece on an unoccupied vertex as ``colouring the vertex" and we will call an unoccupied vertex ``uncoloured".
+Also note that, since we play on a finite graph of $n$ vertices, the diameter of the graph is at most $n-1$, so $S$ and $D$ can be restricted to be finite without any loss of generality.\\

+By definition, \gDistance{D}{S} is a \textit{partizan} combinatorial game, that is, the two players have different moves available.
+This results from the fact that their game pieces have different colours.
+For example, in the game \gDistance{\{1\}}{\varnothing} played from the position shown in Figure~\ref{fig:impartial}, Blue cannot play on vertices $2$ or $6$, while Red is allowed to play on all vertices.

+On the other hand, if $D = S$, then the colour of the game pieces becomes irrelevant, allowing both players to play on the same set of vertices (though with different coloured pieces).
+Consider again the position shown in Figure~\ref{fig:impartial}.
+If $D=S=\{1\}$, then Blue cannot play on vertices $2$ or $6$ because $D=\{1\}$, while Red cannot play on these vertices because $S=\{1\}$.
+Thus, when $D = S$, \gDistance{D}{S} is equivalent to an \textit{impartial} combinatorial game, one where both players can make the same moves and the pieces have only one colour.

-The following are well-known combinatorial games of interest to us.
-They will be used in the reductions when considering the complexity of distance games.
+The games listed below are well-known combinatorial games that will play a key role in the derivation of the complexity of distance games.
+We define them here for the reader unfamiliar with these games and express them as graph distance games.